fgimian/flaskage/docs/configuring.rst

         'sqlite:///' + os.path.join(Config.PROJECT_ROOT, 'dbname.db')
     )

-Please ensure that you add any newly installed package in your **requirements.txt** file.
-You may list your installed packages as follows:
+Please ensure that you add any newly installed package to the **requirements/production.txt** file.
+You may list your installed packages as
+follows:

 .. code-block:: bash